 All businesses seeking to do business with the Airport as a DBE must be certified.
-The Memphis Shelby-County Airport Authority contracts with the Uniform Certification Agency (UCA) to perform the certification evaluation of prospective DBEs and minority and women-owned businesses.
-Each business wishing to participate as a DBE, a M/WBE, or a joint venture DBE or M/WBE, must be certified through UCA or the Tennessee Uniform Certification Program (TNUCP) at the time of bid/proposal submission.
+The Memphis Shelby-County Airport Authority performs the certification evaluation of prospective DBEs and minority and women-owned businesses.
+Each business wishing to participate as a DBE or a joint venture DBE must be certified through MSCAA or the Tennessee Uniform Certification Program (TNUCP) at the time of bid/proposal submission.
 What is Certification?
 Certification is the process of determining whether individuals and firms have sufficiently demonstrated group membership, ownership, control, and social economic disadvantage.

 - The certification process itself requires a thorough investigation of a company's operation including, but not limited to, financial statements, by-laws, charter, stock certificates, lease agreements, salaries of owners, number of employees, licenses/authorities. etc.

-- Each applicant is required to undergo a personal interview with a member of the UCA staff and a site visit.
+- Each applicant is required to undergo a personal interview with a member of the Contract Compliance Certification staff during a site visit.

-- The Uniform Certification Agency (UCA) publishes a directory of all certified disadvantaged/minority/women-owned business enterprises and distributes it to corporate sponsors.
+- MSCAA publishes a directory of all certified DBE's and makes it available to all prime and sub-contractors.

 - The certification process can take up to 90 days.